 Soaker hoses are an excellent way to apply water and minimize evaporation.
 However, it takes a little over 3 hours to apply one inch of water using a 5/8 inch diameter, 50 ft. long soaker hose.
 While the application rate is much slower, the delivery of water is much more efficient, making soaker hose my preferred method for most situations.
 They are relatively cheap and can easily be cut down or spliced to fit the area needed to be watered.

 In cases where water is less accessible, tree watering bags are my preferred tool.
 These collapsible bags can be filled with water and carried to the plant where they slowly release water through tiny seep holes.
-The only drawback is that the bag has a limited radius it can water with gravity, so they cannot water as large of diameter as other methods.
+The only drawback is that the bag has a limited radius it can water with gravity, so they cannot water as large of a diameter as other methods.
 However, they are quite efficient with delivery and make the best choice for locations your hose won’t reach.